 Don’t do this.
 If you feel compelled to offer advice or solutions, then give your partner the option to say yes or no. You can say, “As I’m listening to you, I have some ideas and possible solutions that might be helpful for you.
 Would you like to hear them?”

-This invitation gives your partner the opportunity to accept or decline so he can decide what would be most helpful in that moment.
+This invitation gives your partner the opportunity to accept or decline so he can decide what would be most helpful at that moment.

 If you focus on these three simple tips when you’re next communicating with your partner, your partner is more likely to feel heard, understood, and supported.
 And why wouldn’t you want that in any relationship?